OSGConnect/osg-ahm-17/novice/DHTC/02-HTCondor-Submitting.md

 ~~~

 ##Job submission file##
+The HTCondor job submit file describes the job requirements, how to execute the program and transfer the input/output data.

 Create an HTCondor submit file.
 So far, so good!
 Next we will create a
 simple (if verbose) HTCondor submit file.